 The practice had a system in place to respond promptly to Medicines and Healthcare products Regulatory Agency (MHRA) advice.
-MHRA alerts, and alerts from other agencies, were received by the practice manager via email.
+MHRA alerts, and alerts from other agencies, were received by the practice by post.
 These were disseminated at staff meetings, where appropriate.

-The practice had an arrangement in place to use one of the provider's other practices for emergency appointments in the event that the practice's own premises became unfit for use.
+There was an arrangement in place to direct patients to the provider's second practice for emergency appointments in the event that the practice's own premises became unfit for use.
+Key contacts for services in the local area were kept up to date in a business continuity plan.
+This could be used for reference purposes in the event that a maintenance problem occurred at the premises.